 Foster location: Dreamweaver Farms, Pacolet SC

-How I act when I first meet new people: Peaches is very shy and nervous around new people.
+How I act when I first meet new people: shy, friendly when he gets to know you.

 House trained?
 Dogs can be house trained if they are in the right environment and are allowed to follow a schedule as long as a physical reason doesn't keep them from being trained.
 A dog house trained in my home may not be in yours.
 We will help you teach your new dog this necessary skill and based on your schedule.